microsoft/vscode-docs/docs/getstarted/keybindings.md

 **Mode contexts** |
-inDebugMode | A debug session is running. inSnippetMode | The editor is in snippet mode. inQuickOpen | The Quick Open dropdown has focus.
+inDebugMode | A debug session is running. inSnippetMode | The editor is in snippet mode. inQuickOpen | The Quick Open drop-down has focus.
 **Explorer contexts** |
 explorerViewletVisible | True if Explorer view is visible. explorerViewletFocus | True if Explorer view has keyboard focus.